LarsBachmann/Seilsender/README.md

 - If everything is connected, switch on the Raspberry Pi.
 After a few seconds, the Welcome Wizard starts.
 If nothing happens, try to use the other HDMI port of your Raspberry Pi.
   <img src="media\ScrFirstBootWelcome.png" alt="ScrFirstBootWelcome" style="width:400px;" />

-- The welcome wizard will guide you through the most important settings of your Raspberry Pi.
+  Click 'Next' to start the wizard.
+The welcome wizard will guide you through the most important settings of your Raspberry Pi.
 Follow the instructions on the Screen.
-Click 'Next' to start the wizard.

 - 'Set Country' dialog
   Country and language selection should correspond with your keyboard layout.
 We recommend ticking checkbox 'Use English language'.
 A wrong keyboard layout can switch out certain characters.